Geriatric Medicine Fellowship Program

 Our fellows have on average one half-day per week throughout the year and additionally one month dedicated to pursuing a scholarly project.

-Fellows are mentored by the Center for Quality Aging faculty (geriatrics, gerontology, cardiology, pulmonary & critical care, general medicine & preventive health, emergency medicine, psychiatry, neurology, ID, pharmacy, nursing) and/or other Vanderbilt faculty of choice.
+Fellows are mentored by the Center for Quality Aging faculty (geriatrics, gerontology, cardiology, pulmonary and critical care, general medicine and preventive health, emergency medicine, psychiatry, neurology, ID, pharmacy, nursing) and/or other Vanderbilt faculty of choice.

 Our fellows submit an abstract to a national meeting, typically AGS and/or AMDA.
 Preapproved expenses for one conference per year are covered.